lordofduct/spacepuppy-unity-framework-3.0/README.md

 - SPAnim - an extension of the Unity Legacy Animation system.
 If you don't like mecanim (like me), but find the legacy animation system a bit lacking.
 This perks it up a bit.

+- SPCamera - a uniform interface and manager for cameras and their effects.
+One feature of this interface is that it facilitates treating a group of cameras as one.
+For example if you wanted to make a racing game and have multiple view modes for it.
+Your ICamera script can handle the swapping of actual cameras, but itself be accessed by all other scripts as if it were the camera regardless of which is active.

 - SPInput - An input library that defines input devices as a IPlayerInputDevice interface.
 Can be integrated with built in UnityInput, as well with 3rd party.

+- SPMotor - motor scripts to facilitate movement of player and enemies.
+This includes a generalized interface IMotor so you can handle Rigidbody and CharacterController as a uniform type.
+As well as a state machine for movement styles.

+- SPPathfinding - currently is in early development, but is planned to house a robust pathfinding (A*) system for use in games.
+Currently only houses basic implementations of the algorithms as well as fundamental interface/contracts for use with AI agents.

 - SPSensors - attach an 'aspect' to an object, and then your AI/Player can use a 'sensor' of various shapes/types to determine if said aspect can be seen.